fico-xpress/xpress-community/SoccerCampLocation/README.md

 ## Data & Simulation

-In our framework, we assume the estimation of distribution parameters of uncertain demand can be incorrect, similar to what occurs in practice. i.e. Estimated $\neq$.
+In our framework, we assume the estimation of distribution parameters of uncertain demand can be incorrect, similar to what occurs in practice. i.e. Estimated $\neq$ Actuals.
 This adds another layer of complexity that traditionally is not considered in academic settings where the estimated distribution is thought of as accurate.

-To capture this our optimization model uses the estimated distribution parameters, e.g. **estimated** average demand per school , while the simulation we execute and on which we train, will sample from a potentially different distribution, representing the **actual** distribution.
+To capture this, our optimization model uses the estimated distribution parameters, e.g. **estimated** average demand per school , while the simulation we execute and on which we train, will sample from a potentially different distribution, representing the **actual** distribution.

 The optimization model uses: